 If you look at the recipe, it’s just a lot of steps but they are easy, baby steps.
 Manageable steps to make the whole process that much more achievable.

 And don’t worry – I’ve been baking pandesal using this recipe for years now and it comes out perfect every time.
-The best pandesal recipe!
+It’s the best pandesal recipe!

 Let’s get to it.